 Simplifying the Presentation of Debt Issuance Costs.
-In April 2015, the FASB issued ASU 2015-03, "Interest - Imputation of Interest (Subtopic 835-30): Simplifying the Presentation of Debt Issuance Costs".
+In April 2015, the FASB issued ASU 2015-03, "Interest - Imputation of Interest (Subtopic 835-30): Simplifying the Presentation of Debt Issuance Costs."
 The amendments in ASU 2015-03 require that debt issuance costs related to a recognized debt liability be presented in the balance sheet as a direct deduction from the carrying amount of that debt liability consistent with debt discounts.
-The amendments in this ASU are effective for financial statements issued for fiscal years beginning after December 15, 2015, and interim periods within those fiscal years.
-The Company will reflect the impact of this ASU in the first quarter of 2016.
-The Company does not believe the new standard will have a material effect on its financial statements.
+The Company adopted this standard and adjusted the December 31, 2015 Consolidated Balance Sheet for the reclassification of debt issuance costs from Total Deferred Charges and Other Assets to Long-Term Debt to be consistent with the December 31, 2016 presentation.